BorysShulyak/next-pages-urls/README.md

 - Merge it.
 - Enable revalidate and run this script one more time.

-FYI, I have created the scheduled inactive job that have all the necessary variable run this script in one click.
+FYI, I have created the scheduled inactive job that have all the necessary variables and run this script in one click.